* Says it will keep creative control, tap Coty’s expertise

-LONDON, April 3 (Reuters) - British luxury brand Burberry said on Monday it would license its fragrances and cosmetics to Coty in a deal totalling $225 million that will help it develop new products and benefit from the U.S. group's distribution.
+LONDON, April 3 (Reuters) - British luxury brand Burberry has agreed to license its fragrances and cosmetics business to Coty for $162 million, plus a $63 million payment for inventory, in a deal that will help it develop new products and give it the benefit of the U.S. group’s extensive distribution network.

-The company, which brought the perfume business in house in 2013, said it would retain creative control while Coty, which counts Gucci, Hugo Boss and Calvin Klein in its portfolio, would bring its global distribution network to the table.
+The company, which took the perfume business back in house in 2013, said it would retain creative control while Coty, which counts Gucci, Hugo Boss and Calvin Klein in its portfolio, would bring its global distribution network to the table.

-Chief Financial Officer Julie Brown said Burberry had repositioned the business by cutting secondary-channel sales, and it was now the time to partner the premium fragrance leader.
+Chief Financial Officer Julie Brown said Burberry had repositioned the business by cutting secondary-channel sales, and it was now time to team up to develop it further.

-Coty will pay 130 million pounds for the long-term licence, plus about 50 million pounds for inventory and other assets, Burberry said.
+Coty will pay 130 million pounds ($163 million) for the long-term licence, plus about 50 million pounds for inventory and other assets, Burberry said.
 It will also pay royalties from October.